- Dr. Hanno Weitering, Department Head, Professor, and Joint Insitute for Advanced Materials (JIAM) Chair of Excellence

 - Dr. James E. Parks, Associate Head and Director of Undergraduate Labs

-A Few Department Highlights
+Selected Department Highlights

 - $8.3M in annual research expenditures

 - Our faculty have written invited reviews for prestigious journals (Nature Nanotechnology, Nature Physics, Reviews of Modern Physics) on condensed matter physics.
-They have also published high-profile papers on their own work in this area and are pursuing the promise of nano-scale superconductivity, magnetic nanowires, and hydrogen storage—all of which have the potential to revolutionize how we create and use energy.
+They have also published high-profile papers on their own work and are pursuing the promise of nano-scale superconductivity, magnetic nanowires, and hydrogen storage—all of which have the potential to revolutionize how we create and use energy.

 - Physics graduate student Chris Tate worked on assembly and verification of an instrument command sequence for a neutron detector on NASA’s Curiosity rover on Mars.

 - Our students helped define isotopes and develop code as part of a study that redefined the limits of atomic nuclei, the results of which were published in Nature.